omnibor/site/content/resources/whitepaper.md

 blob_000TODO
 blob_000TODO
 ```
-... and embed the gitref of this gitbom in the image manifest's `annotations` field, like so:
+... and embed the gitoid of this gitbom in the image manifest's `annotations` field, like so:

 ```
 {